Category Archive

 What can we say to the claims made by Contemplative proponents?
 Are their arguments sound and biblical?

-People, practices, Bibles/Bible apps, and language related to Contemplative teachings are listed due to the increasing influence of the Contemplative Movement.
-Problems with this movement are multiple and have been […]
+These are people, practices, Bibles/Bible apps, and language related to Contemplative teachings listed here due to the increasing influence of the Contemplative Movement.
+Problems with this movement are multiple and […]

 So far, no biblical passage cited as support for these practices has held up under scrutiny.
 What God’s word does do is that it supremely sheds light on the misunderstanding or misuse of such passages.